What Is Seitan?

 Essentially, this is a two-ingredient take on seitan, which originated in China and Japan ages ago.
 We’re here to give a little more info on the traditional plant-based staple.

-Seitan is a plant-based meat substitute that mimics the flavor and texture of chicken.
+Seitan is a plant-based meat substitute made from wheat gluten that mimics the flavor and texture of chicken.
 You can buy it in many health food supermarkets, or you can make it yourself.
 It’s typically made out of vital wheat gluten, an ingredient that has a similar texture to flour but is mostly, well, gluten.
 A friendly PSA: although gluten gets a bad rap, it’s essentially pure protein.
 You can make seitan out of regular flour, like the TikTok trend shows, but using vital wheat gluten means you have to do a lot less kneading to develop the gluten.
 Seitan is often kneaded with spices and flavorings such as nutritional yeast and soy sauce as well as vegetable stock for extra flavor.
 Then it’s simmered in more vegetable stock until it’s firm.

 Seitan is chewy like chicken and has a pleasant savory umami flavor.
 It also readily absorbs the flavors of what it’s cooked with, making it somewhat of a blank canvas.